priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 * How fast should the tools be build? -> 3
 * How fast should the tools be executed? -> 7
 * What quality do you expect of the tools? -> 6
-* Do you want to use best-of functionality -> NO
-* Do you want to use image summary functionality? -> NO
 * Do you want export the findings to Jenkins? -> YES
 * From which priority on the findings should be reported? -> error
 ```